petersonben50/Everglades/code/2018_analysis_assembly/hgcA/hgcA_processing_2018.md

 Next we'll want to dereplicate the hgcA sequences across our assemblies.
 We'll use a cutoff of 97% identity for this process.
 In addition to getting the fna file, we'll generate the text file with the cluster information, then download that to my computer.
+I also did this using a cut-off of 80% identity to look at patterns of sequence similarity.

 **Dereplicate sequences**